Tahoe Tessie: History

 One of the earliest accounts of a large creature in Lake Tahoe comes from 1865, when I.C.
 Coggin, a socialite from San Francisco, reported seeing a massive serpent-like creature.
-He described it as having a head 14 feet wide and a body stretching over 600 feet.
+He described it as having a head 14 ft wide and a body stretching over 600 ft.

 In the 1980s, multiple reports of an unidentified creature in Lake Tahoe emerged from witnesses, including hikers, an optician, and local law enforcement.
 They described a large, dark figure moving beneath the water’s surface, often creating a noticeable wake.
-One hiker claimed to have seen a creature "as big as a rowboat," with whitecaps forming around what appeared to be its mouth.
+One hiker claimed to have seen a creature "as big as a rowboat", with whitecaps forming around what appeared to be its mouth.

 In the 1980s, Mike Conway, a local TV station owner, reported seeing a humped creature during a commercial shoot at Zephyr Cove.
-He claimed several children shouted "It’s Tessie!" when the water began to rock unexpectedly.
-However, Conway stated that the footage was later destroyed.
+He claimed several children shouted "It’s Tessie!" when the water began to rock unexpectedly; however, Conway stated that the footage was later destroyed.

 In 2005, Mickey Daniels, a longtime Lake Tahoe fisherman and former sheriff's officer, described seeing a large V-shaped wave cutting through the lake's calm waters, which he believed was not caused by any known fish or boat.
 Around the same time, visitors Ron Talmage and Beth Douglas reported seeing a dark shape with multiple humps approximately 100 yards from shore at Tahoe Park Beach.
 Although no photographic evidence was obtained, the sighting contributed to the ongoing accounts of strange shapes moving through the lake.

 Washoe influence

 The legend of Tahoe Tessie is often connected to the beliefs of the Washoe people, who spoke of Water Babies, powerful spirits said to inhabit the lake, particularly around Cave Rock.
 These beings were believed to have the power to harm those who spoke of them.
 Other Washoe legends include Ong, a giant bird that was said to have kidnapped children.
-According to Washoe legend, a young man who strayed too far from his camp was captured by Ong (Washoe folklore) and taken to its nest.
+According to Washoe legend, a young man who strayed too far from his camp was captured by Ong and taken to its nest.
 The man used shards of obsidian to kill the bird and escape by crafting a boat from one of its wings.

 Although some claim that Tessie has roots in Washoe culture, the current form of the legend dates primarily to the 20th century.
 Tessie's modern appearance is often compared to that of Nessie from Loch Ness, and sightings have been regularly reported since the early 1900s.
 While some believe in the creature, others see her as a playful figure, often explained away as a giant sturgeon.
 Tessie is a prominent figure in local art, signs, logos, and a children’s book series.